 It is potentially eligible for historic sprint, hillclimb up to 600cc classes, HSCC Formula Junior (Class G7) and 500 Formula 3 circuit racing offering potential buyers a very affordable entry into historic Motorsport or to enjoy in a private collection.

-This is a unique opportunity to own one of the last few remaining JW4's and with a full history.
-With a guide price of £24,500, serious sensible offers are invited and prospective buyers are encouraged to contact me to discuss the car and for further details.
+This is a unique opportunity to own one of the last few remaining Johnny Walker JW4's and with a full history.
+With a guide price of £17,500, serious sensible offers are invited and prospective buyers are encouraged to contact me to discuss the car and for further details.

-There are a substantial number of spare parts available with this car (or separately on request) potentially sufficient to create a second car.
+There are a number of spare parts available with the car.

 For more information about the Johnny Walker JW4 and Formula IV please see http://www.jw4.co.uk